Parasol Framework

 OutgoingFUNCTIONCallback that is triggered when a socket is ready to send data.

 To send data to the NetSocket object, call the Write() action.
-If the callback function returns ERR::Terminate then the Outgoing field will be cleared and the function will no longer be called.
-All other error codes are ignored.
+If the callback function returns an error other than ERR::Okay then the Outgoing field will be cleared and the function will no longer be called.

 SocketLimitINTLimits the number of connected sockets per client IP address.